First priorities for investment

 - Activating regional locations for increased business investment: providing attractive locations and conditions for targeted industries to invest in regional NSW.
 Work is already underway to build an inland port in Parkes as a Special Activation Precinct that will leverage investment in inland rail.
 The second Special Activation Precinct has been announced for Wagga Wagga.

-Work is already underway on some of these projects and the first studies will be completed in 2019.
+Work is already underway on some of these projects.